13 Days Ho Chi Minh Trail with 12 nights accommodation included.

 Booking code of this 13 Days Ho Chi Minh Trail: OV42

 The legendary Ho Chi Minh Trail was the supply line used by North Vietnam to link North and South Vietnam during the American War.
-Soldiers, ammunition, weapons, and supplies were carried by hand, on bicycle, and truck for hundreds of kilometres through the otherwise impenetrable jungle that covered Vietnam’s mountainous border with Laos.
+Soldiers, ammunition, weapons, and supplies were carried by hand, on a bicycle, and truck for hundreds of kilometres through the otherwise impenetrable jungle that covered Vietnam’s mountainous border with Laos.
 A testimony to the ingenuity, fortitude, and commitment of the North Vietnamese, the Trail slipped from use at the end of the war and was taken back by the jungle.
 However, recent road works that follow original sections of the Trail have changed this.

 This ride takes in the former imperial capital of Hue, the ancient trading town of Hoi An, Khe Sanh battlefield, the infamous A Shaw Valley, Non Nuoc beach, Vietnamese war museums, and the DMZ.
 We also take time to stay overnight in a traditional Thai hill tribe village and visit the former Imperial Tombs of Hue.
 Take this one-off chance to be among the first to traverse the Ho Chi Minh Trail!
 This is a moderate trip, specially designed for bikers.

-This 13 Days Ho Chi Minh Trail on two wheels is a moderate level trip, designed for bikers or experienced riders.
+This 13 Days Ho Chi Minh Trail on two wheels is a moderate-level trip, designed for bikers or experienced riders.

 13 Days Ho Chi Minh Trail Itinerary At A Glance